qwertie/ecsharp/lllpg/lllpg-part-2.md

 However, LLLPG is more flexible than that.
 It doesn't limit you to one start rule; instead, LLLPG assumes you might start with _any_ rule that isn't marked `private`.
 After all, you might want to parse just a subset of the language, such as a method declaration, a single statement, or a single expression.

 LLLPG rules express grammars in a somewhat non-standard way.
 Firstly, LLLPG notation is based on ANTLR notation, which itself is mildly different from EBNF (Extended Backus–Naur Form) notation which, in some circles, is considered more standard.
-Also, because LLLPG is embedded inside another programming language (LES or EC#), it uses the `@[...]` notation which means "token literal".
+Also, because LLLPG is embedded inside another programming language (LES or EC#), it uses the `@{...}` notation which means "token literal".
 A token literal is a sequence of tokens that is not interpreted by the host language; the host language merely figures out the boundaries of the "token literal" and saves the tokens so that LLLPG can use them later.
 So while a rule in EBNF might look like this:

     Atom = ['-'], (num | id);

 the same rule in LLLPG looks like this:

-    rule Atom @[ ('-')? (num | id) ];
+    rule Atom @{ ['-']? (num | id) };

+LLLPG also has a ANTLR-flavored input mode, and if you're using that then you'd write

+    Atom : ('-')? (num | id);

-In EBNF, [`Foo]` means Foo is optional, while LLLPG uses `Foo?` to express the same idea.
+In EBNF, `[Foo]` means Foo is optional, whereas LLLPG expects `Foo?`, to express the same idea.
 Some versions of EBNF use `{Foo}` to represent a list of zero or more Foos, while LLLPG uses `Foo*` for the same thing.

-In LLLPG, like ANTLR, `{...}` represents a block of normal code (C#), so braces can't also represent a list.
-In LLLPG 1.0 I decided to support a compromise between the ANTLR and EBNF styles: you are allowed to write [`...]?` or [`...]*` instead of (...)? or (...)*; the ? or * suffix is still required.
-Thus, square brackets indicate nullability--that the region in square brackets may not consume any input.
+In LLLPG, like ANTLR, `{...}` represents a block of normal code (C#), which is why braces can't represent a list.

+In LLLPG 1.0 I decided to support a compromise between the ANTLR and EBNF styles: you are allowed to write `[...]?` or `[...]*` instead of `(...)?` or `(...)*`; the `?` or `*` suffix is still required.
+Thus, square brackets indicate _nullability_--the idea that the region in square brackets may not consume any input.

 Alternatives and grouping work the same way in LLLPG and EBNF (e.g. `(a | b)`), although LLLPG also has the notation `(a / b)` which I'll explain later.

 In addition, some grammar representations do not allow loops, or even optional items.
 For example, formal "four-tuple" grammars are defined this way.
 I discuss this further in my blog post, [Grammars: theory vs practice][9].

 A "language" is a different concept than a "grammar".
 A grammar represents some kind of language, but generally there are many possible grammars that could represent the same language.
-The word "language" refers to the set of sentences that are considered valid; two different grammars represent the same language if they accept or reject the same input (or, looking at the matter in reverse, if you can generate the same set of "sentences" from both grammars).
+The word "language" refers to the set of sentences that are considered valid; two different grammars represent the same language if they accept and reject the same inputs (or, looking at the matter in reverse, if you can generate the same set of "sentences" from both grammars).
 For example, the following four rules all represent a list of digits:

     rule Digits1 @[ '0'..'9'+ ];
     rule Digits2 @[ '0'..'9'* '0'..'9' ];